Edim7/shopware65-blog-task/README.md

 ## Short info on the install and how this project was created

-This project was created with composer and the shopware production:dev-flex project command below:
+This project was created with composer and the shopware production:dev-flex project command below: (this gets shopware 6.4, even though I expeted 6.5)

 ```bash
 > composer create-project shopware/production:dev-flex project